Managed Services: Security

 We’ve Been Compromised – Now What?

-Being the victim of a computer or network break-in is the worst nightmare those of us in the security business.
+Being the victim of a computer or network break-in is the worst nightmare for those of us in the security business.
 The best course of action for any organization is to be as prepared as possible and have the best defenses in place BEFORE an attack can get through.
 But even then, as no security solution is absolute, there is always the possibility that some bad guys may eventually get through.
 So what to do then?

 There are no checklists that we are aware of that apply to all situations.
 The systems and information which were compromised will largely drive subsequent actions.
-With that said however there are usually two overall phases that apply to most situations.
+With that said however there are usually two phases that apply to most situations.
 The first thing to do is to try to mitigate any possible damage by isolating affected machines or processes as soon as possible, preferably immediately.
 In the case of machines (servers, routers, security devices, etc), they should be taken off-line and isolated.
 This applies to both wired and wireless access.
 All machines that could possibly be affected should be isolated until it is proven that they pose no risk to the organization.
 In cases where human decisions and/or actions were involved the people need to be isolated from the problem situation until it is understood how they were involved.

 Once actions to ensure the problems are contained and no further information or services are at risk, the second phase can begin.
 At this point it is important to determine what, why, when, and how the systems were compromised.
 The extent of the damage needs to be determined and all affected need to be notified.
-It is common to reset all passwords and if any information has been lost to recover from backup media.
+It is common to reset all passwords and keys, and if any information has been lost, to recover from backup media.
 Systems need to be analyzed to make sure no backdoors, viruses, trojans, or other malware remains (including from backup media).
 In some situations this may require a complete rebuild of any or all of the machine(s) affected.

 Depending upon what security systems were in place when the attack took place there may be additional forensic data and tools at your disposal to help sort out what happened.
 Network Management and SIEM systems can contain information about the state of the network, servers, and processes at the time which when put together can provide a clearer picture of what happened and where the attack came from.
 Some intrusion detection and prevention systems have the ability to perform full packet capture of network traffic for later analysis.
 If you have this in place it may be possible to go back and replay the actual transaction data responsible.